The Art of War (Bone Thugs-n-Harmony album): Music and lyrics

-The first single for this album was Look Into My Eyes, which was also on the Batman & Robin soundtrack.
-Neither Bizzy nor Flesh-n-Bone was featured in the video.
-The next single was "If I Could Teach the World".
-Bizzy did not appear in this video either.
-"Thug Luv" and "Body Rott" were also released to radio as singles.

 Critical reception

 The Art of War received mostly positive reviews from music critics, with some critics calling the album sonically superior to its predecessor, E. 1999 Eternal.
-While others criticizing the album for its length, including extended disses towards other rappers, leading to repetitive song play.
-Stephen Thomas Erlewine of Allmusic said, "While the group is capable of producing a catchy single, they don't have the personality to sustain an album, much less a double-disc set.
+Others criticized the album's length and repetitive disses toward other rappers.
+Stephen Thomas Erlewine of AllMusic said, "While the group is capable of producing a catchy single, they don't have the personality to sustain an album, much less a double-disc set.
 By the end of the second disc, they have repeated all of their ideas at least five times apiece, and only a few of those ideas resulted in actual songs in the first place."
 J.D.
-Considine of Entertainment Weekly gave the album a "B" rating, stating, "Lest the smooth sound of 'Look Into My Eyes' leaves you thinking the Bone Thugs-N-Harmony are really just pop-friendly softies, this 28-song double disc, The Art of War, offsets its slow-and-sweet numbers with bloodthirsty workouts like the shotgun-spiked 'Thug Luv'.
+Considine of Entertainment Weekly stated, "Lest the smooth sound of 'Look Into My Eyes' leaves you thinking the Bone Thugs-n-Harmony are really just pop-friendly softies, this 28-song double disc, The Art of War, offsets its slow-and-sweet numbers with bloodthirsty workouts like the shotgun-spiked 'Thug Luv'.
 But after two hours of these singsong melodies, War seems more like a siege than a surgical strike."

+Legacy

-Rolling Stone gave the album three and a half stars out of a possible five.
-Krayzie Bone said in a 2015 interview with HipHopDX that The Art of War was Bone Thugs-N-Harmony's best album, even better than E. 1999 Eternal.
-Comparing to Eternal, whose songs he claimed were planned and written years before they were recorded, where in contrast The Art of War consisted entirely of newer material that he and the other group members had sat in the studio to create.
-The response to these statements from mainstream media and fans has been evenly divided.
-Rapper Wiz Khalifa included the album in his list of "25 Favorite Albums" for Complex.
+Krayzie Bone said in a 2015 interview with HipHopDX that The Art of War was Bone Thugs-n-Harmony's best album, even better than E. 1999 Eternal.
+Compared to Eternal, whose songs he claimed were planned and written years before they were recorded, The Art of War consisted entirely of newer material that he and the other group members created in the studio.
+Rapper Wiz Khalifa included the album in his list of 25 favorite albums.